2021 Cadillac Escalade Shows More Skin Ahead Of February 4 Reveal

 The luxobarge is about to enter its fifth generation with a whole new look.

 Having seen the revamped Chevy Suburban, we’re now anxious to find out what its fancier cousin will bring to the table to justify the significant premium is going to command.
-Prior to its official debut in less than two weeks, the all-new Escalade reveals more skin in a new teaser photo published by Cadillac on its Instagram account.
+Prior to its official debut in less than two weeks, the all-new Escalade reveals more skin in a new teaser photo published by Cadillac on its Instagram account and starring Spike Lee.

 It’s not something that we haven’t seen before taking into account a pre-production prototype was photographed within the factory at the end of last year with no camouflage whatsoever.
 The adjacent image comes to confirm the boldly designed front fascia of the fullsize SUV with a prominent grille flanked by sleek main headlights and vertical LED daytime running lights.